Relative vanishing theorems for $\mathbf{Q}$-schemes

-Our goal in this section is to prove Theorem \ref{thm:mainvanishing}.
-We will in fact prove the following dual version of Theorem \ref{thm:mainvanishing}, following the formulation of Grauert--Riemenschneider vanishing due to Hartshorne and Ogus \cite[Prop.\ 2.2]{HO74}.
-This statement has the advantage of not requiring the existence of dualizing complexes, and also of avoiding mentioning the sheaf $\omega_X$, which is not known to behave well under limits. \begin{customthm}{\ref*{thm:mainvanishing}*} Let $f\colon X \to Y$ be a proper maximally dominating morphism of locally noetherian $\QQ$-schemes such that $X$ is regular.
-Consider an invertible sheaf $\sL$ on $X$.
-For every $y \in Y$, denote by $f_y\colon X_y \to \Spec(\cO_{Y,y})$ the base change of $f$ along $\Spec(\cO_{Y,y}) \to Y$, denote by $\sL_y$ the pullback of $\sL$ to $X_y$, and set $Z_y = f_y^{-1}(y)$. \begin{enumerate}[label=$(\roman*)$,ref=\roman*] \item Suppose $\sL$ is $f$-big and $f$-semi-ample.
+Our goal in this section is to prove the following relative vanishing and injectivity theorem for Zariski--Riemann spaces.
+This theorem is stated using local cohomology following the dual formulation of Grauert--Riemenschneider vanishing due to Hartshorne and Ogus \cite[Proposition 2.2]{HO74}.
+This dual formulation allows us to prove these statements for Zariski--Riemann spaces.
+This statement also has the advantage of not requiring the existence of dualizing complexes or canonical sheaves $\omega_X$, which are not known to behave well under limits. \begin{theorem} Let $(R,\fm)$ be an integral Noetherian local $\QQ$-algebra and set $Y \coloneqq \Spec(R)$.
+Let $f\colon X \to Y$ be a proper surjective morphism from an integral scheme $X$.
+Set $Z = f^{-1}(\{\fm\})$, and denote by $\pi\colon \ZR(X) \to X$ the canonical projection morphism from the Zariski--Riemann space of $X$.
+Consider an invertible sheaf $\sL$ on $X$. \begin{enumerate}[label=$(\roman*)$,ref=\roman*] \item Suppose $\sL$ is $f$-big and $f$-semi-ample.
 Then, we have